James scores 19 in 1,300th regular-season game in Lakers win | WTOP

 LOS ANGELES (AP) — The Los Angeles Lakers blew a 14-point, fourth-quarter lead in their first meeting against the Golden State Warriors.
 They were determined not to let that happen Sunday night.

 LeBron James scored 19 points in his 1,300th regular-season appearance as the Lakers routed the Warriors 117-91.
-James is the 23rd player in NBA history to appear in that many regular-season games.
-He was one of six Los Angeles players to score in double figures.
+He was one of six Los Angeles players to score in double figures in a game that was never in doubt.

+The Lakers were up 20 at the end of the first quarter and had a 73-44 lead at halftime.

+“Our starters played terrific,” Lakers coach Frank Vogel said.
+“They had a mindset to make sure they took care of business against a team that stole one from us the last time.”

 The defending NBA champions had dropped five of six since Anthony Davis suffered a right calf strain on Feb.
 14, but have won their last two.